Deuring's mass formula of a Mumford family: Two dimensional potentially crystalline -representations and classification of the Newton polygons

-\end{theorem} \begin{proof} Let $x_0\in M_0(k)$, $A_{x_0}$ and $A_x$ as in \S3.1.
-By the $p$-adic Hodge theory, the Newton polygon of $A_{x_0}$ is that of the filtered $\phi$-module $D_{crys}(H^1_{et}(\bar{A}_{x^0},\Q_p))$.
-For a suitable large finite extension $E$ of $\Q_p$, we can assume the tensor decomposition of the $\Gal_E$-module $H^1_{et}(\bar{A}_{x^0},\Q_p)$ as given in Corollary \ref{tensor decomposition of galois representation}.
-Now Propositions \ref{first crystalline tensor decomposition} and \ref{second crystalline tensor decomposition} imply that we can even further assume that each tensor factor in the tensor decomposition is crystalline.
+\end{theorem} \begin{proof} Let $x_0\in M_0(\bar k)$, $A_{x_0}$ and $A_x$ as above.
+The question is to determine the possible Newton polygons of the filtered $\phi$-module $D_{crys}(H^1_{et}(\bar{A}_{x^0},\Q_p))$.
+For a suitable large finite extension $E$ of $\Q_p$, we can assume the direct-tensor decomposition of the $\Gal_E$-module $H^1_{et}(\bar{A}_{x^0},\Q_p)$ as given in Corollary \ref{tensor decomposition of galois representation}.
+Now Propositions \ref{first crystalline tensor decomposition} and \ref{second crystalline tensor decomposition} imply that we can even assume that each tensor factor in the tensor decomposition is crystalline.
 An unramified factor contributes only to a multiplicity in the Newton polygon.
 Hence the theorem follows directly from Proposition \ref{possible newton slopes}. \end{proof}